mastodon/documentation/content/en/admin/migrating.md

 5. Copy the `.env.production` file.
 6. Copy the Redis database from `/var/lib/redis/` to the new server.
 7. Run `RAILS_ENV=production bundle exec rails assets:precompile` to compile Mastodon
-8. Start Mastodon on the new server.
+8. Start Mastodon and Redis on the new server.
 9. Run `RAILS_ENV=production ./bin/tootctl feeds build` to rebuild the home timelines for each user.
 10. Run `RAILS_ENV=production ./bin/tootctl search deploy` to rebuild your Elasticsearch indices (Note: if you are not using Elasticsearch, you can skip this step.)
 11. Update your DNS settings to point to the new server.